 Curie Body Care Update | Shark Tank Season 13

 Tired of trying natural deodorants that just don’t work?
 Curie might be the best aluminum-free alternative for you.
-Sarah Moret brought her successful deodorant company to Shark Tank Season 13, seeking $300,000 for 5% equity.
-Will the sharks bite?
+Sarah Moret brought her successful deodorant company to Shark Tank Season 13, but will the sharks bite?
 Find out in our pitch recap and Curie update.

 Shark Tank Curie Update